 For instance, in industrial sensor scenarios, the CSC (industrial enterprise) needs the CSP to monitor and expose network performance indicators related to RedCap (e.g., throughput, latency, packet loss rate), and dynamically adjust RedCap network configuration (e.g., bandwidth, resource allocation) based on production demands.

 In video surveillance scenarios, the CSC (security company) also needs the CSP to monitor and expose network performance indicators related to RedCap and dynamically adjust network configuration based on surveillance demands.
-Detail on exposure will not be handled by this study , please see [11] FS_MEXPO for general aspect of exposure mechanism..
+Detail on exposure will not be handled by this study , please see TR 28.879 [11] FS_MEXPO for general aspect of exposure mechanism.

 5.5.2 Potential requirements

 REQ-RedCap-Info-Exposure-1: The 3GPP management system may be capable of providing RedCap management data to the CSC based on different RedCap use cases and deployment scenarios.

+5.5.3 Potential Solutions

+5.5.3.1 Potential solution #1

+This solution proposes to reuse the general aspect of exposure mechanism in TR 28.879 [11] for this use case.

+Note: The exposure mechanism is under study phase in study item FS_MEXPO(TR 28.879 [11]) and has not been finished, the detail will be discussed in FS_MEXPO instead of here.

+5.5.4 Evaluation of potential solutions

+TBD

 5.6 Use case #6: Performance evaluation on resource load of RedCap network service